-- Applicants must be a full-time second or third year1 doctoral student as of fall 2020 at a degree-granting institution based in the United States or its territories; - Applicants must have at least three (3) academic years remaining in their doctoral program and do not expect to graduate before spring/summer 2023; - Applicants must be from populations underrepresented in specific doctoral disciplines and/or marginalized backgrounds.
-Examples of eligible individuals include, but are not limited to: first-generation college graduates; individuals from lower socioeconomic backgrounds; individuals from communities of color; and individuals with disabilities;
+- Applicants must be a full-time, second-year doctoral student as of fall 2021 at a degree-granting institution based in the United States or its territories; - Applicants must have at least three academic years remaining in their doctoral program and not expect to graduate before spring/summer 2024; - Applicants must be from populations underrepresented in specific doctoral disciplines and/or marginalized backgrounds.
+Examples of marginalized backgrounds include, but are not limited to, first-generation college graduates; individuals from lower socioeconomic backgrounds; individuals from communities of color; and individuals with disabilities.
+If an applicant is applying because their background is underrepresented in a specific discipline, or from a marginalized background not listed above, the applicant must clearly describe how they meet the eligibility criteria.